PatrickKanert/Kamind-Backend/README.md

-# 🧠 KanMind – Aufgaben- und Nutzerverwaltung
+# 🧠 KanMind – Task and User Management

-KanMind ist ein Lernprojekt, das ein Django REST Framework Backend mit einem einfachen Vanilla JavaScript Frontend kombiniert.
-Es ermöglicht die Verwaltung von Aufgaben, Boards und Nutzern – mit Login- und Registrierungssystem.
+KanMind is a learning project that combines a Django REST Framework backend with a simple Vanilla JavaScript frontend.
+It enables the management of tasks, boards, and users – with login and registration functionality.

 ---